uncomfyhalomacro/erudite-vim/README.md

 - [ ] Write the keymaps in a doc file or something (In progress)
 - [ ] Add haskell and ghci (Adding a new slime command)
 - [ ] Add python repl support (Adding a new slime command)
-- [ ] make markdown preview dynamic with flatpak installed browser or installed from a distro's package manager?
-(Hmmm)
+- [x] make markdown preview dynamic with flatpak installed browser or installed from a distro's package manager?
+(Hmmm.
+Use xdg-open instead to respect user defaults)
 - [x] Replace dashboard-nvim with alpha-nvim (seems glepnir is MIA, i hope glepnir is fine)
-- [ ] Configure vim-slime to add neovim panes for MS Windows
+- ~~[ ] Configure vim-slime to add neovim panes for MS Windows~~ (Windows is kinda annoying to use with vim-slime with neovim panes.
+It works but I rather use WSL)